flipt-io/flipt-client-sdks/README.md

 ## Versions

-There are two versions of the client SDKs:
+There are two architectures for the client SDKs:

 ### FFI